 In addition, you can transfer the CESG from the child who is not continuing their education to a brother or sister if they have grant room available.
 If this isn’t an option, the CESG and any bonds must be returned to the government.

 When you finally close the RESP, you can reduce the amount of taxes you pay by transferring your accumulated income (up to $50,000) to your or your spouse’s RRSP.
 This is only possible if you have enough contribution room.
+For more details on what happens to unused RESP?
+Check out this post.

 If you want to help your child with their post-secondary education, there’s no better way than setting up an RESP.
 The 20% match you get from the CESG is free money and it’s guaranteed!
 Even if your child decides not to continue their education, you won’t lose the money you initially contributed.
 Use my Justwealth referral link now and get $50 when you open an RESP with them.